-As the temperatures rise, and nights grow shorter, it is my deepest hope that you will take time for yourself and indulge in the simple pleasure of a steamy warm oil bath that enlivens and heals your beautiful skin.
+As the temperatures fall, and nights grow longer, it is my deepest hope that you will take time for yourself and indulge in the simple pleasure of a steamy warm oil bath that enlivens and heals your beautiful skin.
 What better time to start this new ritual than in the chilly months ahead where warmth and relaxation is so very welcome?

 I have described my method below along with some of the recently discovered health benefits of the age-old techniques of dry brushing and oil bathing.
 Lomi Lomi Luscious Body Oil is the one for you if you are drawn towards sweet aromas and floral notes.
 It's a beautiful blend of coconut and magnolia – pure bliss.
 My personal favorite is Holy Wild Deep Forest Body Oil.
 I desire herbal, bright floral aromas and I find the notes of blue cypress, tobacco and meadow grasses to be transformational and enchanting.